 As we age, obviously our bodies don’t look and feel the way they once did.
 Add childbearing into those years, and the many changes that can occur to the female body, and women could feel insecure about their new figure.
 Some of us can embrace it better than others, but let’s be honest, most of us look in the mirror and have things we would change.
 Sometimes those changes can actually cause complications or health concerns, and are necessary to correct.
 After having 5 babies, 3 c-sections, and weight gain from using food as therapy when my marriage was apparently not improving, I am not completely happy with my body.
 Some of the things I believe we need to love ourselves regardless, and believe me, there are many things I don’t love about my body, but there are only a couple of things I would actually change when it comes down to it.
 For example, I have what some women call “twin skin”.
 Having multiples does not do the belly good.
 Pair that skin with a 3x c-section scar, and there are irritations.
 I would LOVE to take care of that problem, in the hopes of stopping any itching AND insecurities.

 Because I have contemplated this topic in my own head, many times, I thought some of you might as well.
 I want to share with you an article where patients define plastic surgery in their own words.
-I’d love to hear your thoughts.
+I’d love to hear your thoughts, to make an informed opinion you can learn more form the head doctor at plastic surgery in Lexington, KY.

 Patients Define Plastic Surgery in Their Own Words